BFA Comedy Arts

 BFA Comedy Arts applicants must submit a 2-3 minute filmed performance audition.
-This must be a monologue or a scene with a partner.
+This must be a monologue, a stand-up routine, or a scene with a partner.
 The material you use may be original or from an existing work.
 You may do more than one piece as long as they fit into the time requirement.
 This audition video should showcase your theatrical performance skills; the camera is simply there to record a sample of your performance ability for us to see prior to meeting you at your interview.

 When you film your audition video, choose a well-lit, quiet place with a plain, solid colored background so that you can be clearly seen and heard.
 Watch your video after you upload it to ensure everything has uploaded to the Blue Demon Domain "Portfolio" section as you intended.
 If you cannot preview your video in your portfolio after uploading it, we won't be able to view it either!

 Your portfolio video(s) (along with your resume and writing sample) will steer the interview conversation and should demonstrate your talent and potential as a student for the BFA Comedy Arts program.
 Read more about the interview.

 Optional: If you have additional filmmaking skills you would like to

 demonstrate, you may submit a second short video (5 minutes maximum) as

 a separate video file in your Blue Demon Domain portfolio section.